 Trevenant, Lapras, and Umbreon

-Trevenant was added to Pokémon Go for the Halloween Mischief event, and it’s become one of the better choices for the Great and Ultra Leagues.
-It’s a Ghost and Grass-type, making it a problematic Pokémon to counter.
+Trevenant was added to Pokémon Go for the Halloween Mischief event, becoming one of the better choices for the Great and Ultra Leagues.
+Unfortunately, it’s a Ghost and Grass-type, making it a problematic Pokémon to counter.
 In addition, its overall moveset gives it plenty of spam potential.
 We recommend pairing it with Lapras for the Switch choice and Umbreon as the Closer.

 Galarian Stunfisk, Cofagrigus, and Regirock

 Next, we have Galarian Stunfisk, one of the better Ultra League Pokémon choices.
 You can’t go wrong with this option, and it’s a flexible choice you can use in any team.
 We recommend trying it out with Cofagrigus, a Pokémon with an updated moveset, and the always-reliable Regirock.